 Performance Assurance Committee (PAC)

 Each nominee for the PAC must be willing to stand, and acknowledge that they are willing and able to represent the industry rather than just their employer, if selected.
-Candidates MUST satisfy themselves that they are familiar with the role and responsibilities of the PAC.
+Candidates MUST satisfy themselves that they are familiar with the role and responsibilities of the PAC and more specifically the requirements for confidentiality.

 Individuals currently serving on the PAC are eligible for re-election but must be re- nominated if they wish to be considered.